- Installing new apps on Windows 10 is usually a no-fuss process but, certain errors can occur once in a while.

-Fix – “The installer has insufficient privileges to access this directory”
+How can I fix error 1303: the installer has insufficient privileges to access this directory?

-- Go to Security tab and click Edit.
+- Go to the Security tab and click Edit.

 - In Group or user names section select SYSTEM or Everyone and click the Full control in the Allow column.
 If you don’t have SYSTEM or Everyone available, you’ll need to add it.
 To do that, click the Add button.